aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

       * `read?: Capacity;`
       * `kinesisStream?: kinesis.IStream;`
       * `tags?: CfnTag[];`
-* `encryption?: GlobalTableEncryption;`
+* `encryption?: TableEncryption;`
-  * `CUSTOMER_MANAGED` will be deprecated.
+  * Will change to an enum like class from an enum.
-  * [NEW] `KEY_ARNS` option will now need users to pass in KMS key arns to the replicas and it will be their responsibility to manage these.
-These arns will be imported as KMS keys.
+  * `customerManaged` will be updated to support table and replica keys.
-  * [NEW] `MULTI_REGION_KEY` option will provision a new multi region KMS key for the user and provision supporting stacks in mentioned regions.
+  * [NEW] `multiRegionKey` option will provision a new multi region KMS key for the user and provision supporting stacks in mentioned regions.
 * `tags?: CfnTag[];`
   * Users will be able to pass in tags for the resource.